-Goa and Sikkim are prime locations for casino goers and enthusiasts of poker in India.
+Goa and Sikkim are prime locations for casino goers and enthusiasts of poker.
 Over the years, there have been numerous crazy stories associated with casino culture, here are some of the more bizarre ones,

 Monaco is home to one of the finest casinos in the world – The Monte Carlo casino.
 The casino only welcomes foreigners and locals are prohibited to enter.
 This law was passed in the 1800s by Princess Carolina.
 But there is good news, citizens don’t have to pay income tax since the Monaco government uses the revenue generated from the casino.

 In 1765, John Montagu, the fourth Earl of Sandwich, was such an avid gambler that he didn't want to leave the gaming table to eat.
 Instead, Montagu ordered his servants to bring him some meat between sliced bread so he could eat and play simultaneously, thus giving birth to the concept of the sandwich.
 However, in actuality, Montagu wasn’t fond of gambling, but he did enjoy his namesake meal.
 This myth about him garnered attention everywhere, and soon people all across Europe began craving this meal.
 While Montagu didn’t actually invent the meal, he did give it its name.

 Addiction counsellors claim that some gambling addicts take matters so far that they urinate all over the casino floor or wear adult diapers rather than step away from the gaming floor.
 One such incident was reported where a casino goer filed a complaint with the Indian State Gaming Commission after he sat on a urine-soaked chair at a casino.